BND Hamburger Icon

 Compared with other medical software providers, CareCloud’s patient experience offerings stand out.
 Many of its software features that might typically be targeted at practices are instead geared toward patients.

-For example, CareCloud’s custom workflows are structured around a seamless patient experience, starting with pre-visit updates and reminders via the patient portal.
+For example, CareCloud’s custom workflows are built for a smooth patient experience.
+In the patient portal, it starts with previsit updates and reminders.
 For practices with the Breeze add-on, patients can use on-location Clover-powered check-in and checkout kiosks, which reduces work for the front office.
 Contactless payment options are also available.
 [See our Clover review to learn more about the vendor and its products.]

 Certain patient or practitioner actions after an appointment will automatically trigger reminders to schedule future appointments so you never miss an opportunity to keep patients on the calendar.
-CareCloud also includes secure messaging tools to streamline communications with your patients.
-The platform goes beyond messaging to include loyalty campaigns designed to keep your patients coming back if they have future medical concerns.
+CareCloud also includes secure messaging tools for seamless patient communication.
+The platform goes beyond messaging to include loyalty campaigns designed to keep your patients coming back for all their future medical needs.

-Much of CareCloud’s patient experience prowess comes from its dynamic patient portal.
+Much of CareCloud’s patient experience prowess comes from its dynamic patient portal: Breeze.
 There, patients can check in and pay well before their appointment.
 You and your patients can easily communicate before appointments in this portal as well.
-The CareCloud patient portal also lets patients request, reschedule and set up reminders for upcoming appointments.
+Breeze also lets patients request, reschedule and set up reminders for upcoming appointments.
 As they do so, they can easily update their demographic and insurance information, which your staff must approve.

-Visualizations help you and your staff explain trends affecting patients’ healthcare and wellness.
+Visualizations via CareCloud’s response dashboard help you and your staff explain trends affecting patients’ healthcare and wellness.
+Source: CareCloud

 Patient Payment